May 9, 2022

 •Which party is going to stay?

-•Who will be paying the expenses in the meantime?
+• Who will be paying the expenses in the meantime?

-People tend to talk about what they want from a very emotional perspective, so the divorce financial portrait helps them discuss what they want very specific to their cash flow needs, the tax impact, and other financial considerations.
+The divorce financial portrait helps them discuss what they want very specific to their cash flow needs, the tax impact, and other financial considerations.

 Another benefit to having a financial specialist is not needing two attorneys to gather the same information, which streamlines the process and provides symmetry among the documentation.